Otto Reche: Education and career

 Reche was educated at the University of Breslau (now the University of Wrocław), the University of Jena and the University of Berlin.

 In his career, Reche served as the director of the Departments of Anthropology at the University of Vienna and then the University of Leipzig, and also taught at the University of Hamburg.
 Among the organizations he was involved in were the Nazi Party and the German Society for Blood Group Research (which he founded along with Paul Steffan).
 In 1928, Reche and Steffan founded Zeitschrift für Rassenphysiologie, a magazine on the subject.

 Blood type research and conclusions

 Reche's work with blood types, involving studies in northwestern Germany, was an attempt to prove a correlation between which blood type a person had and whether they were of German ancestry.
 He claimed that the three blood types, A, B, and O, were each originally attached to European, Asian, and Native American races, but that interracial marriage had diluted this over the centuries.

 Support for the genocide of Poles

-Reche justified the invasion of Poland in 1939 in a letter to Albert Brackmann by stating:
+Reche justified the invasion of Poland in 1939 in a letter to Albert Brackmann arguing:

 During the Second World War Reche became director of Institute for Racial and Ethnic Sciences in Lipsk.
 In this position he wrote about ethnic Poles, claiming that they are an "unfortunate mixture" consisting among others of Slavs, Balts and Mongolians and that they should be eliminated to avoid possible mixing with the German race.